-Furthermore, society's interest in companies' initiatives to address sustainability such as environmental and social issues are gaining attention, companies need to actively engage in the resolution of not only performance and finance, but also initiatives to resolve social issues.
+On the other hand, the number of big enterprises entering the CDMO business, which the Company is actively pursuing, is increasing.
+Global competition has been intense in the CDMO business.
+Moreover, society's interest in companies' initiatives to address sustainability such as environmental and social issues are gaining attention, companies need to actively engage in the resolution of not only performance and finance, but also initiatives to resolve social issues.